deliaswe/deliaswe/README.md

 ## I am a versatile and passionate professional with a diverse background in healthcare and interior architecture with a newfound passion for software development.
 As a Software Developer, my sole purpose is to continuously learn.
 I am a performance-driven, knowledgeable, and detail-oriented professional with a significant ability to perform and collaborate well in team environments.

 - 💻 I am currently working on...
-JavaScript, CSS, HTML, Node.js, jQuery, and BootStrap.
-- ⚡️ I am currently learning...
-GraphQL, MySQL, React, Heroku, Express.js, Jest, and MongoDB.
+JavaScript, CSS, HTML, Node, jQuery, BootStrap, GraphQL, MySQL, React, Heroku, Netlify, Express, Jest, and MongoDB.
 - 👩🏾‍🎨 I am knowledgeable in AutoCAD, Visual Design, Hand Drafting, and Adobe.
 - 👯‍ I am looking to collaborate with other developers.
 - ✈️ Fun fact: I love traveling, nature, waterparks, and coding.